Things nerds commonly have, but I don’t

 Avoiding regressions

-[insert-here your own description of your problem to be solved by ChatGPT/LLM, with instructions]
+[SPEC, aka insert-here your own description of your problem to be solved by ChatGPT/LLM, with instructions, followed by the text below]

 Here is the code to be modified.
 I want the complete code as the final result, with the same number of functions as in the original.